 Never has there been a greater need for the stability of the American vision.

 The intentions of this small book are not grand.
 It does not represent a particular political philosophy or religious faith.
-Rather, I propose a course of constructive action that calls for us to rise above our differences to engage meaningfully with our neighbors in addressing shared problems and meeting local needs.
+After honoring our strengths as a nation and outlining certain unavoidable questions and concerns in Part 1, I will propose a course of constructive action in Part 2 which calls for us to rise above our differences, to engage meaningfully with our neighbors in addressing shared problems and local needs.

-The strategy proposed here is geared to the unique capacity of local community to serve as the locus for security and cooperation in a time of social disorder and economic disarray.
-It is only with our neighbors that we can collaborate to create a secure environment.
-And those who we work with on common concerns are those with whom we can build mutual trust and genuine dependability.
+The strategy proposed in Part 2 is a response to the challenging conditions of the 21st century.
+It focuses on the need to engage with one another more meaningfully as self-possessed, responsible and trustworthy human beings.
+And, it is geared to the unique capacity of local community to serve as the locus for security and cooperation amidst societal disorder and economic disarray.
+It is only in collaboration with our neighbors that we can create a safe, mutually supportive environment.
+Those with whom we work closely are those with whom we can build mutual trust and genuine dependability.

 It must be clear from the beginning that our concept of community has to change.
 This is a plan of action that can go nowhere unless and until we agree on a realistic understanding of what will be required.
 Too often “community” in America means a group of like-minded people intent on preaching, asserting, admonishing, or proclaiming.
-This will get us nowhere.
+As a free and united democratic society these things will get us nowhere.

-Neither will retreating in fear to a self-imposed state of siege furnish true safety.
-Nothing will change if we insist on confrontation rather than compassion, if we are short-tempered rather than patient.
-A secure community depends on our learning to listen, to encourage and attract, and to forge unity from diversity.
+Neither will we find safety or ultimate prosperity by retreating in fear behind the walls of a self-imposed state of siege.
+Nothing will change if we insist on confrontation rather than understanding, if we are unwilling to take on the hard work of building genuine peace in a diverse, pluralistic society.
+A secure community depends on our learning how to listen effectively, to encourage and attract, and to forge unity in diversity.

-Likewise, a loose-knit association of friends cannot possibly provide the safety we will depend on in the dark time ahead.
-We have entered an extremely difficult period of history, when responsibility for our families, friends and neighbors – and for the survival of the United States as a constitutional republic – and will all depend on how we think, act, and manage our affairs.
+We have entered an extremely difficult period of history, when responsibility for our families, friends and neighbors – and for the survival of the United States as a constitutional republic – will depend entirely on how we think, act, and manage our affairs.

-Local community represents that unique geography where the safety and security of our families can be addressed, and where building trust, resolving local problems, and sharing our values and visions for the future can become immediately possible.
-And, it is here that we will learn the skills of civility, cooperation, and decision-making that will be essential if we are to build a national future we can all respect and feel good about.
+Local community represents that unique geography where the safety and security of our families can be addressed, where building trust, resolving local problems, and sharing our values and visions for the future can become immediately possible.
+And, it is here that we will learn the skills of civility, cooperation, and decision-making that will be essential if we are to move forward as a nation to build a future we can all respect and feel good about.